 The direct linkage between trust and relational contracting needs further explication.
 Does relational contracting require mutual trust?
 Encourage mutual trust?

 To what extent can trust be developed and managed in the firm as a valuable asset to be taken into the project market to the benefit of all parties?

+We posit that developing inter-firm trust as a core competence can help project-based firms achieve superior performance.
+This proposition warrants rigorous empirical testing.

 The explicit nature of the inter-relationship of these constructs is an important avenue for future research and theory-building.
 Taken together, the issues of relational contracting and organizational trust represent an important element in project collaboration and learning.
 Joint ventures and stakeholder partnerships in projects will continue to be a critical feature in many ventures into the future.
 The better we can understand and formulate policies for effective management of inter-firm relationships, the greater the likelihood will be for developing win-win and other socially-orientated opportunities for project-based firms.